anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Glue ETL automatically generates code to transform data, in Scala or python. can be encrypted at rest or in transit.
 It can be event driven (by glue triggers) or ran in schedule with glue Scheduler.

-It can provision additional DPUs (data processing unit) to increase performance of underlying spark jobs. you can enable job metrics to know the max. capacity in DPUs that you need
+It can provision additional DPUs (data processing unit) to increase performance of underlying spark jobs. you can enable job metrics to know the max. capacity in DPUs that you need.
+With this, you can change the max. capacity parameter value and set it to a higher number if you want the job to finish faster.

+Job bookmark maintains state information and prevents glue from reprocessing old data, so you can stop the job at some point and then resume it from that point, not from the beginning.

 Glue ETL can: transform, clean, enrich data before doing analysis.
 It generated code in python/scala, and you can modify the code to tune it to your usecases.
 You can also provide your own code in Spark or PySpark scripts.

 Target of Glue ETL can be S3, RDS, Redshift or Glue data catalog.

+By using DynamocFrameWriter class in Glue, you can replace the existing rows in the Redshift table before persisting the new data, thus avoiding dubplicates

 Glue ETL is fully managed, cost effective, pay only what you use.
 Jobs are run on a serverless Spark platform.